 Best For: Barcelona is one of Europe’s city break hotspots but did you know the city has nearly 5kms of beaches right on its doorstep?
 For people who like to mix city sightseeing and relaxing by the sea, the Catalan capital is definitely the place to be.

 Must-Do: If you’re a football fan then you can’t go to Barcelona without paying a visit to the Camp Nou.
-FC Barcelona’s iconic home ground is a true cathedral of football, home to some of the modern games’ greats like Messi, Iniesta and Suarez.
+FC Barcelona’s iconic home ground is a true cathedral of football, home to some of the modern games’ greats like Messi, Pique and Suarez.

 Food & Drink: Barcelona’s seaside location means it’s the perfect place to indulge in seafood tapas straight from the sea.
 Give the pricy and crowded Las Ramblas a swerve and try fresh produce from La Boqueria food market or the tapas bars around the harbour or La Barceloneta beach.